-Saturnalia (also called Kronia) is an almost week-long festival in honor of Kronos (Latin: Saturn), the God of Agriculture, that celebrates liberation, and more specifically the freeing of souls into immortality.
-The festival of Saturnalia begins December 17 and lasts until December 23, occurring near the winter solstice because the divine sun enters Capricorn, the traditional astrological house of Saturn.
+Saturnalia (also called Kronia) is a week-long festival in honor of Kronos (Latin: Saturn), the God of Agriculture, that celebrates liberation and freedom, including the freeing of the soul into immortality.
+The festival of Saturnalia begins December 17 and lasts until December 23, coinciding when the divine sun enters Capricorn, the traditional astrological house of Saturn.

 The Saturnalia is the most popular holiday of the Roman year.
 Catullus describes it as “the best of days” (Catullus Poems, XIV).
 The history of Saturnalia began with the dedication of the Temple of Saturn in around 498 BCE, one of the oldest religious sanctuaries to have been built in Rome.
 The dies natalis (anniversary) of the dedication of the temple was celebrated on December 17, but became such a popular celebration that it was extended to three days, and then to an entire week during the Imperial period, from December 17 to 23.